nucleuscloud/neosync/README.md

 ## Introduction

-[Neosync](https://www.neosync.dev) is a developer-first way to create anonymized or synthetic data and sync it across all environments.
+[Neosync](https://www.neosync.dev) is an open-source, developer-first way to anonymize PII, generate synthetic data and sync environments for better testing, debugging and developer experience.

 Companies use Neosync to:

-1. **Unblock local development** - Give developers the ability to self-serve de-identified and synthetic data whenever they need it
+1. **Safely test code against production data** - Anonymize sensitive production data in order to safely use it locally for a better testing and developer experience
-2. **Fix broken staging environments** - Catch bugs before they hit production when you hydrate your staging and QA environments with production-like data
+2. **Easily reproduce production bugs locally** - Anonymize and subset production data to get a safe, representative data set that you can use to locally reproduce production bugs quickly and efficiently
-3. **Keep environments in sync** - Keep your environments in sync with the latest synthetic data so you never hear "it works for me locally" again
+3. **Fix broken staging environments** - Catch bugs before they hit production when you hydrate your staging and QA environments with production-like data
-4. **Get frictionless security, privacy and compliance** - Easily comply with laws like HIPAA, GDPR, and DPDP with de-identified and synthetic data
+4. **Reduce your compliance scope** - Use anonymized and synthetic data to reduce your compliance scope and easily comply with laws like HIPAA, GDPR, and DPDP
 5. **Seed development databases** - Easily seed development databases with synthetic data for unit testing, demos and more

 ## Features

 - **Generate synthetic data** based on your schema
-- **Anonymize existing production-data** to protect data
+- **Anonymize existing production-data** for a better developer experience
-- **Subset your production database** for local and CI testing by filtering on an object, id or custom query
+- **Subset your production database** for local and CI testing using any SQL query
 - **Complete async pipeline** that automatically handles job retries, failures and playback using an event-sourcing model
-- **Referential integrity** for your data automatically - never worry about broken foreign keys again
+- **Referential integrity** for your data automatically
 - **Declarative, GitOps based configs** as a step in your CI pipeline to hydrate your CI DB
 - **Pre-built data transformers** for all major data types
-- **Custom data transformers**
+- **Custom data transformers** using javascript or LLMs
 - **Pre-built integrations** with Postgres, Mysql, S3

 ## Getting started